MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ![Package Layout](images/desktop-to-uwp/package_contents.png)

-If you don't have a .appx file to start with, you can create the package folder and files from scratch.
+If you don't have a .msix (or .appx) file to start with, you can create the package folder and files from scratch.

 ### Get the Package Support Framework files